 - 4 Tbs olive oil

-- 3 leeks, white and green parts only, halved lengthwise
+- 3 leeks, white and green parts only, halved lengthwise and sliced.

 - 1 medium onion, chopped